 These free reading apps are free to download and also offer free books through their app.

 The most interesting feature for this app is its highly customizable reading interface.
-Enables reading for ePub, PDF, and Adobe DRM encrypted files, and lets you shop for new reads within the app, including many free classics.
+Enables reading for ePub, PDF, and CBZ files, and lets you shop for new reads within the app, including many free classics.
 If you opt to pay for the Premium version, you can add as many audiobooks as you wish, as well as highlight and leave notes as you read.

 A great way to discover new authors with freebie chapters, short stories, and even novels.
 Syncs right into your Kindle Fire.